javascriptisthebest/ng-dl/README.md

 # ng-dl
 A downloader for Newgrounds

 The sequel to ng-scrape.
-Currently only can download art (adult ones not supported yet)
+Currently it can only download art (adult ones not supported yet)

 # To-do
 Support all forms of media that can uploaded to Newgrounds (movies, music, games, etc...)